ovh/docs/pages/cloud/load_balancer/create_http_https/guide.en-us.md

 Fill in the fields.
 The only mandatory fields for a basic configuration are *Protocol*, *Port* (80 for a standard HTTP web service) and *Datacentre*.
 If you want your service to be available across several ports at once, you can specify a list of ports, separated by commas, or a range of ports, in the format "START_PORT-END_PORT".

-If you have routed failover IPs to your OVHcloud Load Balancer service, you can also attach a front-end to one or more specific failover IPs.
+If you have routed Additional IPs to your OVHcloud Load Balancer service, you can also attach a front-end to one or more specific Additional IPs.

 ![Add a front-end](images/add_frontend.png){.thumbnail}